-- Half-Sole Repair involves the front half of the rubber on your climbing shoe.
-You’ll need to remove the worn rubber and replace it with new.
+- Half-Sole repair involves the front half of the rubber on your climbing shoe.
+You’ll need to replace the worn rubber with a new one.

 - Rand Repair involves the toe cap.
 This also involves removing worn rubber, as well as sewing any holes, before adding new rubber.
 However, rand repair tends to alter the shape and fit of the shoe, as well as reducing the opportunity for subsequent resoles.
 It is best to have your climbing shoes repaired before rand damage occurs.

-Repair kits are available to aid in supplies and instructions.
+Repair kits are available to aid with supplies and instructions.
 In general, if you want to tackle this project on your own, you’ll need the following:

 - A sharp cutting tool to penetrate the rubber

 - A heat source such as a hair dryer or heat gun

 - Sandpaper or power tool sander

 - A rubber mallet or a cloth-wrapped hammer